-This mummy is currently on display at the Nelson-Atkins Museum of Art in Kansas City.
+We met this mummy at the Nelson-Atkins Museum of Art in Kansas City.
 We appreciate their giving us permission to take and use these photos.
-Read more about this mummy on the Nelson-Atkins Mummy Fact Sheet.
+Read more about this mummy on the Nelson-Atkins website.

 Mummifying the bodies of people when they died was a way that the ancient Egyptians showed respect to their family members.
 We also have funeral customs intended to show respect.
 Read basic information from the Smithsonian, and discuss funerary customs in Ancient Egypt and in your community.